-A Phase I Environmental Site Assessment (ESA) did not identify any recognized environmental conditions (RECs) or any controlled recognized environmental conditions (CRECs) in connection with the site.
+A Phase I Environmental Site Assessment (ESA) was completed on the original certified acreage (461 acres) in March 2022.
+The assessment did not identify any recognized environmental conditions (RECs) or any controlled recognized environmental conditions (CRECs) in connection with the site.
 No additional investigation is warranted at this time.